CanelaSoftware/cassiaDB_docs/docs/List.md

 put "cdbRecordID" into tKeys

 # RETURN A STRING OF ALL RECORD IDS, LINE DELIMITED
-# BOTH EXAMPLES WILL RETURN THE SAME OUTPUT
+# BOTH METHODS WILL RETURN THE SAME OUTPUT
 # THIS IS THE MOST EFFICIENT METHOD FOR GETTING ALL RECORD IDS FROM A TABLE

+#Method 1
+put cdb_list(tTable,tTarget,tKeys) into tOutputA

+#Method 2 (Not passing tKeys defaults to cdbRecordID)
-put cdb_list(tTable,tTarget,tKeys) into tOutputA put cdb_list(tTable,tTarget) into tOutputA
+put cdb_list(tTable,tTarget) into tOutputA

 #Output: 5af2dd2f-b5b8-4178-b4d2-cbaa03b8ea23